lgorissen/k4d/lab 31/README.md

 ```

-The files can be found in the `lab 31` director as `terra10-replicaset.yaml` and `terra10-service.yaml`.
+The files can be found in the `lab 31` directory as `terra10-replicaset.yaml` and `terra10-service.yaml`.

 Start the ReplicaSet and Service: